 The beautician psyched me out pretty well.
 Made sure the finished product looked natural enough.
 If I could bring myself to appreciate make up, I would have adored everything my face wore.
 Call me lazy, though, I like sleeping-in more than I like primping.

-love gum.
+The upshot, though, of sticking around to get powdered up was my parting gift: a mint gumball.
+I love gum, love gum.
 Mint gum in particular.
 I walked away, swinging my paper bagged purchase (lemony moisturizing cleanser), and smacking my mint gum loudly.
 Fought the adolescent urge to blow a bubble inside the store.
 Chuckled at my visage in the rear-view mirror of my car, and blew a big minty bubble at my reflection.
 Happy Mother's Day to me.

 ________________________